bitextor/bitextor/README.md

 * `alignerCmd`: command to call the external MT script
 * `docAlignThreshold`: threshold for discarding document pairs with a very low TF/IDF similarity score; this option takes values in [0,1] and is 0.0 by default

-#### Variables for document alignment using home-brew neural MT
+#### Variables for document alignment using a home-brew neural MT system
 If this option is chosen, a Marian NMT model will be trained and evaluated before using it for document alignment.
-Note that, given the computational cost of training an NMT system, this option requires having an available GPU.
+Note that, given the computational cost of training an NMT system, this option requires having a GPU available.
 The following are mandatory variables in order to build the NMT system:
 ```yaml
 initCorpusTrainPrefix: ['/home/user/Europarl.en-fr.train']
 initCorpusDevPrefix: ['/home/user/Europarl.en-fr.dev']